The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 # LEVEL 45-49:

 At level 45 you gain access to your third and last mudra, Jin.
-At this point you want to make sure you always have the Huton buff going, which is given by using Jin>Chi>Ten or Chi>Jin>Ten.
-By using Suiton, which you do using Ten>Chi>Jin or Chi>Ten>Jin, you gain access to using Trick Attack while in combat.
+At this point you want to make sure you always have the Huton buff going, which is given by using Jin > Chi > Ten or Chi > Jin > Ten.
+By using Suiton, which you do using Ten > Chi>  Jin or Chi > Ten > Jin, you gain access to using Trick Attack while in combat.
 This is important mainly for fights with one and two targets.\
 \
-Another ninjutsu that you gain access to is Doton, which is achieved by using Jin>Ten>Chi or Ten>Jin>Chi.
-This is a ground-placed aoe that lasts 24 seconds.
+Another ninjutsu that you gain access to is Doton, which is achieved by using Jin > Ten > Chi or Ten > Jin > Chi.
+This is a ground-placed AoE that lasts 24 seconds.
 This is mainly used for any multitarget fight.
 You want to keep one of these up consistently in any multi-target fight, without losing your Huton buff and without overriding your previous Doton.\
 \
 Any extra mudra usages you may get on top of that should be used on Suiton if two target for Trick Attack, or Katon if Trick Attack isn't available for a two target fight, and anytime it's a three or more target fight.